ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 ## Registering an application identity
 {: #ibm-hlfsupport-console-app-identities}

-Applications need to sign the transactions they submit to {{site.data.keyword.blockchainfull_notm}} nodes, and attach a signing certificate that is used by nodes to verify that the transactions are being sent by the proper party.
+Applications need to sign the transactions they submit to {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric nodes, and attach a signing certificate that is used by nodes to verify that the transactions are being sent by the proper party.
 This ensures that transactions are submitted by the organizations that have permission to participate.

 The network operator needs to use the organization's CA to [register an application identity](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-identities#ibm-hlfsupport-console-identities-register), which can then be used by the application developer to generate a certificate and private key.
 The operator can provide the enroll ID and secret of the identity, along the CA endpoint information, to be used by the SDK to generate certificates.
 By enrolling on the client side, the application developer ensures that no other party has access to the private key of the application.
 During registration, the network operator can set an enrollment limit of one for additional security.
 After the application developer enrolls, the enroll ID and secret cannot be used to generate another private key.